-I developed this Greek Seasoning recipe several years ago after being frustrated with the blends available on the market.
-I wanted something more bold, more vibrant, more flavorFUL!
+I developed this Greek Seasoning recipe many years ago after being frustrated with the various blends available on the market.
+I wanted something bolder, more vibrant, more flavorFUL!
 And so after experimenting with different ingredients and ratios I finally cracked it….the ultimate homemade Greek Seasoning mix!

 It’s super quick and easy to make so you can either make it on demand in small quantities or you can double or triple it and store it to have on hand.
-And it’s so much better than Cavender’s or the other stuff you find at the store!
+Made from scratch, it’s free from additives and preservatives and tastes sooo much better than Cavender’s or the other stuff you find at the store!

 How to Use Greek Seasoning